-We have audited the accompanying balance sheets of Amesite, Inc. (the "Company") as of June 30, 2022 and 2021, the related statements of operations, stockholders' equity, and cash flows for each of the two years in the period ended June 30, 2022, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of June 30, 2022 and 2021, and the results of its operations and its cash flows for each of the two years in the period ended June 30, 2022, in conformity with accounting principles generally accepted in the United States of America.
+We have audited, before the effects of the adjustments to retrospectively apply the reverse stock split discussed in Note 4 to the financial statements, the balance sheet of Amesite Inc. (the "Company") as of June 30, 2022, the related statements of operations, stockholders' equity, and cash flows, for the year then ended, and the related notes (collectively referred to as the "financial statements") (the 2022 financial statements before the retrospective effects of the reverse stock split discussed in Note 4 to the financial statements are not presented herein).
+In our opinion, the 2022 financial statements, before the effects of the adjustments to retrospectively apply the reverse stock split discussed in Note 4 to the financial statements, present fairly, in all material respects, the financial position of the Company as of June 30, 2022, and the results of its operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.